 Before proceeding with the formulation of the vortical wave structure, it may be useful to clarify the origin of the driving mechanisms for the waves in question.
 To this end, we recall that the acoustic waves are induced by pressure gradients within the chamber, and these remain immune to the effects of the no-slip requirement at the boundaries.
 They also display no sensitivity to the mean flow when taken at the leading order in M_b .
 In contrast, the traveling vortical waves are generated by the acoustic motion due to the presence of solid boundaries.
-They appear as a necessary correction that depends on the geometry at hand, the mean flow, and the acoustic mode shapes.
-From this perspective, it may be argued that the vortical pressure distribution may be dismissed, and this may be attributed to the pressure differential being mainly prescribed by the acoustic field.10 The foregoing assumption will be useful while solving for the vortical disturbance.
+They appear as a necessary correction that depends on the geometry at hand, the mean flow, and the acoustic

+Table 1 Boundary conditions for the acoustic and vortical fields mode shapes.
+From this perspective, it may be argued that the vortical pressure distribution may be dismissed, and this may be attributed to the pressure differential being mainly prescribed by the acoustic field [13].
+The foregoing assumption will be useful while solving for the vortical disturbance.
 However, at this stage, we find it necessary to retain the small vortical pressure wave \tilde{p} in the momentum equation as we put